johnnadratowski/golang-neo4j-bolt-driver/README.md

 The tests are written in an integration testing style.
 Most of them are in the statement tests, but should be made more granular in the future.

 In order to get CI, I made a recorder mechanism so you don't need to run neo4j alongside the tests in the CI server.
-You run the tests locally against a neo4j instance and it generates the recordings in the ./recordings folder.
+You run the tests locally against a neo4j instance with the RECORD_OUTPUT=1 environment variable, it generates the recordings in the ./recordings folder.
 This is necessary if the tests have changed, or if the internals have significantly changed.
 Installing the git hooks will run the tests automatically on push.
-If there are updated tests, you will need to add them and push them as well.
+If there are updated tests, you will need to re-run the recorder to add them and push them as well.

 You need access to a running Neo4J database to develop for this project, so that you can run the tests to generate the recordings.